Clarence River (New South Wales)

 On its journey it passes through the towns of Tabulam and Copmanhurst, the city of Grafton, and the towns of Ulmarra, and Maclean.
 The river features many large river islands, including Woodford, Chatsworth, Ashby, Warregah and Harwood islands; and Susan Island Nature Reserve.
 The river supports a large prawn trawling and fishing industry.

 The Clarence River system is an extensive east coast drainage with many tributaries of differing size.
-Apart from the Murray River, it is the largest river in mainland Australia south of the Tropic of Capricorn.
-Its basin is, together with the very similarly-sized Hawkesbury, Australia's largest Pacific watershed south of Bundaberg.
+The 195 km Clarence Canoe and Kayak Trail is the longest mapped whitewater trail in Australia.
+Its basin is, together with the very similarly sized Hawkesbury, Australia's largest Pacific watershed south of Bundaberg.
 The extremely intense rainfalls that typify the North Coast mean, however, that major floods can temporarily raise the flow of the Clarence to 24 feet, as happened in 1890.